 Have you ever thought about how housing affordability might influence a person’s mental health or well-being?

-If a person is stressing about finances, then their mental health might get worse.
+If someone is stressed about finances it might make their mental health worse.

 @9L4Z23BIndependent 12mos12MO